veny/GearmaNode/README.md

 * support for multiple job servers
  * load balancing strategy (`sequence` or `round-robin`)
  * recover time (when a server node is down due to maintenance or a crash, load balancer will use the recover-time as a delay before retrying the downed job server)
-* support for miscellaneous string encoding supported by Node.js `Buffer` class
+* support for binary data and miscellaneous string encoding
 * careful API documentation
 * rock solid tests
  * currently more than 100 test scenarios and 350 asserts